Igor Sysoev: Company foundation

 The company had international ambitions right from the very beginning, both because it helped attract investments and because the product had a world appeal, while Russia's market was too small and not ready for the paid support model.
 The two owners had little knowledge of international sales procedures and didn't hope to gain the skills quickly enough.
-That prompted a goal of opening an American office and hiring a US director.
+That prompted a goal of opening an American office and hiring an American director.

 The company had been staying under the radar for some time, and customers were unaware of the commercial support option.
 Igor recalls finding his correspondence from 2011 naive, as it suggested the idea of selling technical support for an open source project.
 It was a popular trend of the time, but few could succeed with it.

 By 2013 the company had yet no paying customers with its subscription service Nginx Plus, but was cooperating with Netflix, helping them build a network of CDN servers based on FreeBSD and Nginx.
 The alliance was quickly able to speed each server up from 1 Gbit/s to 10 Gbit/s and then to 40 Gbit/s of traffic.

 The same year the company had millions of users of the free version and more than 1500 customers paying for additional modules.
 Their marketing muscle amounted to zero, Igor recalls, which the company countered by hiring Gus Robertson, former vice-president of Red Hat, in 2013.

 The company had 10–13 of staff in 2013 and grew to 250 by 2019 in all 5 countries of presence (Russia, United States, Ireland, Singapore, Australia), of whom 70 were engineers, 33 employees were located in Moscow.